py-mina-deploy/py-mina/docs/decorators.md

 Execution flow:

-1. Checks provided config for required settings
+1. Checks config for required settings
 2. Creates required structure/directories (`tmp`, `releases`, `shared`) in `$deploy_to` path
 3. Adds repository and current host to `~/.ssh/known_hosts` if possible
 4. Executes decorated function (in our case `setup_application`)